awslabs/duvet/design/lcov-parser/spec.md

 not conform to this syntax.

-Rationale for the `<line>` bounds: LCOV line numbers are 1-based, so `0` is producer error, and duvet's coverage tables key lines as `u32`, so a line number at or above 2^32 cannot be represented and silently truncating it would misattribute coverage.
+Rationale for the `<line>` bounds: LCOV line numbers are 1-based, so `0` is producer error, and duvet keys lines as `u64` throughout the coverage pipeline, so every parseable value is representable end-to-end with no narrowing conversion; a value above 2^64 - 1 cannot be represented and is rejected rather than silently truncated.

 ## 4. Report Structure {#report-structure}